 The Hunting Sinclair tartan has been worn by Wallacestone since 1973.

-Pipe Major Neil Henderson has led the band for eight years and were runners up at the 2016 grade 3B World Championships and runners up in the 2016 Champion of Champions table.
+Pipe Major Neil Henderson has led the band since September 2011.
+Since then they were runners up at the 2016 grade 3B World Championships and also in the Champion of Champions table that year.
 This resulted in the band being promoted to grade 3A.